MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_follow_parent.md

 # Entity Documentation - minecraft:behavior.follow_parent

-`minecraft:behavior.follow_parent` allows an entity that has been tagged as a baby to follow their parent around.
+`minecraft:behavior.follow_parent` compels an entity that has been tagged as a baby to follow their parent around.

 >[!IMPORTANT]
 > `minecraft:behavior.follow_parent` requires the `minecraft:is_baby` component in order to have an adult mob tagged as a parent for the entity.